CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Detection through the interpretability of causal features

 Since the explanations provided by our framework are very robust compared to gradient-based techniques, we suggest to use them as a qualitative adversarial detection technique as follow: For every prototype class $x_{\varphi}^{prot}$, we identify the most discriminative features based on the filters' CI from most important to least important, where only causal filters $F_{W}^{x_{\varphi}^{prot}\mapsto\varphi}$ are counted.
-These features can be then visualized as attention maps and considered as reference for every instance of this prototype.
-When we would like to know whether a sample $x$ predicted as $\varphi$ is clean or adversarial, we try to visualize the causal features of $x_{\varphi}^{prot}$ on $x$, if $x$ is clean we expect to visually find the same features of $x_{\varphi}^{prot}$, if $x$ is an adversarial, the visualized causal features on $x$ would appear entirely different and lack any meaningful interpretation.
+These features can be then visualized as attention maps and serve as reference for every instance of this prototype.
+To determine whether a sample $x$ (predicted as class $\varphi$) is clean or adversarial, we overlay the causal features of the prototype $x_{\varphi}^{\text{prot}}$ onto the sample $x$.
+If $x$ is clean, we expect the visualized features to align well with those of the prototype, maintaining semantic and spatial coherence.
+In contrast, if $x$ is adversarial, the visualized causal features on $x$ are likely to appear significantly different, semantically irrelevant, or lacking interpretability, thus serving as a strong qualitative indicator of adversarial behavior.